DataTables/DataTables/Readme.md

 ## License

 DataTables is release under the [MIT license](//datatables.net/license).
-You are free to use, modify and distribute this software, but all copyright information must remain.
+You are free to use, modify and distribute this software, as long as the copyright header is left intact (specifically the comment block which starts with `/*!`.